 Chambers has a dedicated Equality & Diversity Officer and Diversity Data Officer, Arabella McDonald, and all Members of Chambers are offered equality and diversity training.
 The middle-to-lower end of Chambers is more representative of society than it ever has been before.
 But, there is still room for improvement.

 Recruitment & Work

 When recruiting new Tenants, Pupils, or Staff, we look for quality.
 We welcome applications from everyone and do not discriminate based on any protected characteristic under the Equality Act.
 Moreover, all interviewers are trained in fair recruitment and selection processes.

 Once recruited, all work is allocated fairly and equitably, and Chambers organises regular practice development meetings for Tenants to enable discussion about work allocation, work opportunity, and the development of individual practices.

-The stresses of pupillage can be different to those experienced by tenants.
-As a result, our pupils are not only cared for by their pupil supervisors and the Pupillage committee; we have a separately appointed Pupillage Welfare Officer, Rebecca Harris.
+The stresses of pupillage can be different to those experienced by Tenants.
+As a result, our Pupils are not only cared for by their Pupil Supervisors and the Pupillage Committee, but we also have a separately appointed Pupillage Welfare Officer, Rebecca Harris.
 We strive to ensure that all our pupils are able to make the most of the opportunities offered during pupillage and are not adversely affected by any external pressures or personal difficulties.

 Should you have any queries or requests for further reasonable adjustments, please contact our Senior Clerk, Chris Emmings.